-The 7-Wastes represent various forms of non-value added losses.
+The 7-Wastes represent various forms of non value-added losses.
 The ideal state for a process (value stream) or product should remove or minimize as much waste as possible before closing the project.
 The term Muda is used to describe the 7-Wastes.

 That means that often 95% of the activity is activity that the customer is not willing to pay for or is not required due to law, regulation, or business standards.

-Why do something if its not required or if the customer isn't willing to pay for it?
+Why do something if it's not required or if the customer isn't willing to pay for it?

 Use the 7-Wastes thought process when making improvements to the process map to help achieve the ideal state.
-Each of them are rather obvious when studied individually however it is easier said than done which refers to actually "seeing" the waste, identifying it, and eliminating it (or mitigate).
+Each of them is rather obvious when studied individually however it is easier said than done which refers to actually "seeing" the waste, identifying it, and eliminating it (or mitigate).

 Again, it seems like common sense and most of it is; however, if the process has been done a certain way over an extended period of time, then these wasteful steps have somehow become overlooked or accepted.
-Why is it still being done that way if the waste is so logical and obvious?
-Challenge, challenge, challenge, the current paradigm and even review the laws, regulations, and standards (they also change over time).

 Money talks....if the customer knows they can get a price reduction (and your company gets to keep some profit too), then they may be willing to change a policy or work with you to create an exception.